fandytic/sijunjung-go/README.md

-# Sijunjung Coffee Chat Service
+# Sijunjung Go Service

-A Go + MongoDB starter service inspired by the coffee-chat-service reference.
+A Go + MongoDB starter service inspired by the sijunjung-go-service reference.
 It exposes bearer-token authentication with login/logout, persists logs to MongoDB, and includes a sample protected API endpoint.

 The project follows a simple Clean Architecture layout:
 - `internal/domain` holds entities and repository interfaces.